Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 This is done with `extern`.

 For compiled languages to interoperate, they need to use an Application Binary Interface.
 Rust doesn't (and probably never will) have a stable ABI.
-Instead, we use typically use C's, though [other options also exist](https://doc.rust-lang.org/reference/items/external-blocks.html#abi).
+Instead, we typically use C's, though [other options also exist](https://doc.rust-lang.org/reference/items/external-blocks.html#abi).

 Creating a library that can be consumed by other languages is fairly safe.
 You define a function that will be made